 Equine Activity Statutes may offer protection at a show if, for example, a rider is injured because of a horse spooking at a golf cart being operated by a minor.
 Florida statute states in part that “Inherent Risks of Equine Activities” includes: “The unpredictability of an equine’s reaction to such things as sounds, sudden movement, and unfamiliar objects, persons, or other animals.”
 Fla.
 Stat.
 Ch.
 773.01(6)(b).

 If, however, the minor is found to have negligently operated the golf cart to have caused the horse to spook and injure another person, the statute may not afford protection.
+If, however, the minor (who must have a valid driver’s license) is found to have negligently operated the golf cart to have caused the horse to spook and injure another person, the statute may not afford protection.

 2. What if your daughter injures someone or damages their property?